What is it?

 The More Links option appears based on the longest item in the navigation bar, and how many of that item the navigation bar can fit.
 If the navigation bar contains a Microblog channel called “supercalifragilisticexpialidocious” it will count how many of characters or letters it can fit in the bar, and collapse items into More Links as soon as there is one too many.

 An item is only appearing in the Secondary Navigation for the Administrator.
-Why does it not appear for other members of the community?
+Why does it not appear for other members of the workplace?

 Best practices / Tips and tricks